On day 5 of lockdown we realised the cat may run out of cat food.

 This recipe, from an Italian friend, has been our go-to rabbit recipe for years.

 After dressing, marinate in lemon juice and olive oil overnight in the fridge.

 Early the next evening you brown the joints in a frypan with bacon, before adding plump, black olives and other delectables and then cook it slowly in red wine.

-Three hours later old Thumper was transformed into a dish of exquisite taste; tender, juicy meat, bursting with flavour.
+Transforms Thumper into a dish of exquisite taste; tender, juicy meat, bursting with flavour.
 Absolutely, utterly delicious.
 (And yes, cat will get a little bit!)

 1 rabbit, jointed

 1 glass red wine